Arghun-dev/React-Knowledge/README.md

 So, have a performace problems first, before you solve a performance problems.

+Because, almost always you will solve a wrong problem, you're thinking this is gonna be a problem.
+But, you're creating a new problem for yourself.

+So, only use, useMemo whenever you have a performance problem.

 ```js
 import { useState, useMemo } from "react";